 Navigate to the second file or folder that you want to compare.
 The second path can be in any folder, or even in a different Windows Explorer window from the first path.
 Right-click the second path and choose.

-WinMerge opens the File Compare or Folder Compare window, loading the first and second paths in the left and right sides, respectively.
+WinMerge opens the File Compare or Folder Compare window, loading the first and second paths in the 1st and 2nd sides, respectively.

-If you click Left) path.
-Specify the second path in the Right field to continue with the comparison.before designating the first path, the Select Files or Folders dialog is opened, with your selection as the first (
+If you click 1st) path.
+Specify the second path in the 2nd field to continue with the comparison.before designating the first path, the Select Files or Folders dialog is opened, with your selection as the first (

 Thepaths is stored in memory until WinMerge is opened.
 As a result, you don't need to select both files at the same time or even using the same Windows Explorer view: you can choose one, open a different directory, and choose the other one.
 Both paths are discarded from memory after a compare operation.
 This means that you cannot select one path and compare it against several paths.

-By default, folder compares that you do using theor shortcut are not recursive: only files in the top level are included.
-There are two ways to launch recursive compares with the Windows Explorer integration:
+By default, folder compares that you do using theor shortcut are recursive.
+There is a way to launch non-recursive compares with the Windows Explorer integration:

-Enable Include subfolders by default in the Shell Integration page of the WinMerge Options dialog.
+Disable Include Subfolders in the Folder page of the WinMerge Options dialog.

-Press Control while selecting the or shortcut in the Windows Explorer context menu.
+Press Ctrl while selecting the or shortcut in the Windows Explorer context menu to force a reverse comparison with the current 'Include Subfolders' settings.

 From any Windows source that allows you to drag objects, such as Windows Explorer or the Desktop, you can drag and drop one or two paths into the WinMerge window.
 If you drop only one path into WinMerge, the Select Files or Folders dialog opens for you to select the second path.
 If the single path specifies a project file, then the project file is opened.

-By default, WinMerge does not include subfolders in compare operations.
-To include subfolders, press and hold Control while dropping paths.
+By default, WinMerge does include subfolders in compare operations.
+To not include subfolders, press and hold Ctrl while dropping paths.
 Another useful key when dropping paths is Shift: To open the same path in both sides of a Compare window, press and hold Shift while dropping only one path.
-This is a handy way to open archive files (see 「アーカイブファイルを開く」.
+This is a handy way to open archive files (see 「アーカイブファイルを開く」).

 You can drop paths into the Select Files or Folders dialog.
 A typical procedure is to drag and drop the first path into the WinMerge window, and then drag and drop the second path into the Select Files or Folders dialog.
-When a path is dropped into the Select Files or Folders dialog, it is loaded into either the left or right path field:
+When a path is dropped into the Select Files or Folders dialog, it is loaded into either the 1st or 2nd path field:

-If the left field is empty or both path fields already contain paths
+If the 1st field is empty or both path fields already contain paths

-If the left path is not empty and the right path is empty
+If the 1st path is not empty and the 2nd path is empty

 You can save the currently open paths and filters in a project file.
 Then, you can easily open the project later to compare the same files.
 Project files are handy if you compare the same files repeatedly.

 To use a project file In the WinMerge window, click→ .
 WinMerge reads the paths from the project file.
-If the project file has two paths, both paths are opened.
+If the project file has two or three paths, two respective three paths are opened.
 If only one path is given or one of paths is invalid, WinMerge opens the Select Files or Folders dialog, where you can add or correct the path information.
 Here are a few things to consider:

 To specify a project file on the command line, simply enter it as a single file path.